Space-Charge-Limited van der Waals Spin Transistor

-\paragraph*{SCL conduction.---}Figure \ref{fig:1}a displays a schematic of our device, which we term space-charge-limited spin transistor (SCST), fabricated by sequential pickup and transfer onto a preprepared metal backgate (see Appendix A).
-In our geometry, the source voltage $V_{sd}$ is applied to the top layer of the bilayer via a few-layer graphene contact (purple), while the current $I_{sd}$ flows into the grounded monolayer side predominantly along the $a$-axis of CrSBr.
-Transport along the $a$-axis is two to five orders of magnitude more resistive than along the $b$-axis \cite{Wu2022a}, which facilitates the observation of SCL currents \cite{Mott1950,Rose1955,Mark1962,Lampert1964,Shi2015a,Lin2024}.
+\paragraph*{SCL conduction.---}Figure \ref{fig:1}a displays a schematic of our device, which we term space-charge-limited spin transistor (SCST), fabricated by van der Waals assembly (Appendix A).
+The source voltage $V_{sd}$ is applied to the top layer of the bilayer via a few-layer graphene contact (purple), while the current $I_{sd}$ flows into the grounded monolayer side predominantly along the $a$-axis of CrSBr.
+As the resistivity along the $a$-axis, reflecting hopping across incoherently coupled one-dimensional Cr-S chains, is two to five orders higher than along the $b$-axis \cite{Wu2022a}, our device can operate in a SCL regime, dictated by the build-up and self-repulsion of injected charges from the contact \cite{Mott1950,Rose1955,Mark1962,Lampert1964,Shi2015a,Lin2024}.

-In Fig. \ref{fig:1}b, we present the current-voltage curves ($I_{sd}$ versus $V_{sd}$) for several backgate voltages $V_G$ at zero external field and a temperature $T = 2$~K. Here, the bilayer possesses antiparallel layer magnetizations along the $b$-axis, the magnetic easy axis (e.g., Fig. \ref{fig:1}a depicts the state \LR, denoting the magnetization of the top and bottom layer, respectively).
-For fixed $V_{sd}$, conduction is suppressed at negative $V_G$ (hole doping) and enhanced at positive $V_G$ (electron doping), consistent with the undoped Fermi level lying close to the conduction band \cite{Weile2025}.
-Moreover, the $n$-type conductance displays a pronounced nonlinearity versus $V_{sd}$, a sign of SCL current.
+In Fig. \ref{fig:1}b, we present the $I_{sd}$ versus $V_{sd}$ curves for several gate voltages $V_G$ at zero external field and $T = 2$~K. Here, the bilayer possesses antiparallel layer magnetizations along the $b$-axis, the magnetic easy axis (e.g., Fig.~\ref{fig:1}a depicts the state \LR, denoting the magnetization of the top and bottom layer, respectively).
+For fixed $V_{sd}$, conduction is suppressed at negative $V_G$ (hole doping) and enhanced at positive $V_G$ (electron doping).
+This $n$-type conductance \cite{Weile2025} displays a pronounced nonlinearity versus $V_{sd}$, the signature of SCL current.